Property law: Corporate owners

 Corporations are legal non-human entities that are entitled to property rights just as an individual human is.
 A corporation has legal power to use and possess property just as a fictitious legal human would.
-However, a corporation isn't a single human, it is the collective will of a group of people who provide a service or build a good.
+However, a corporation is not a single human, it is the collective will of a group of people who provide a service or build a good.
 With many agent in play, there are many different and opposing interests in play with respect to ownership.
 The majority of property is now owned by corporations.
 They were created under general incorporation statutes that allow such fictitious legal persons to have property rights.

 State owners

 The community, or the state, can have many different roles concerning property: facilitator, protector, and owner.
 In capitalist market economies, the state largely serves as a mediator that facilitates and enforces private property laws.

 Communist ideals oppose private property laws.
 Communism / Marxism advocates for full state / public ownership of property.
 "Private property has made us so stupid and one-sided that an object is only ours when we have it – when it exists for us as capital, or when it is directly possessed, eaten, drunk, worn, inhabited, etc., – in short, when it is used by us" (Marx).
-However, it is important to note that many Marxist-Leninist societies such as China and the dissolved Soviet Union have forms of private property laws.
+However, it is important to note that many Marxist–Leninist societies such as China and the dissolved Soviet Union have forms of private property laws.

 In the United States, "the federal government owns roughly 640 million acres, about 28% of the 2.27 billion acres of land in the United States.
 Four major federal land management agencies administer 606.5 million acres of this land (as of September 30, 2018).
 They are the Bureau of Land Management (BLM), Fish and Wildlife Service (FWS), and National Park Service (NPS) in the Department of the Interior (DOI) and the Forest Service (FS) in the Department of Agriculture.
 A fifth agency, the Department of Defense (excluding the U.S. Army Corps of Engineers), administers 8.8 million acres in the United States (as of September 30, 2017), consisting of military bases, training ranges, and more.
 Together, the five agencies manage about 615.3 million acres, or 27% of the U.S. land base.
 Many other agencies administer the remaining federal acreage."